MausamGaikwad/React-useEffect-API/README.md

 **📂 Folder Structure**
 📦advice-generator
- ┣ 📄 App.js
+ - 📄 App.js
- ┣ 📄 App.css
+ - 📄 App.css
- ┣ 📄 index.js
+ - 📄 index.js
- ┗ 📄 package.json
+ - 📄 package.json

 **🧩 Key Concepts Used**
-*useEffect() to fetch advice on component mount.
+* useEffect() to fetch advice on component mount.
-*useState() to store and display fetched advice.
+* useState() to store and display fetched advice.
-*Fetch API to interact with external service.
+* Fetch API to interact with external service.